 This turns an otherwise healthy-ish meal into a really poor choice.
 And the problem is that it’s getting harder and harder to find some good, healthy choices on the store shelves.

 As some are saying, they’re nothing but junk food with added vitamins and minerals.
-And that’s not good!
+And even those don’t make them acceptable.

 So when you are shopping for your breakfast cereal, always check out the list of ingredients.